 NASA Marshall Space Flight Center is located in Huntsville, Alabama.
 Huntsville is in northern Alabama near the Tennessee border.
 To get to Huntsville from Birmingham, AL, it’s a 90-minute drive.
 If you want to fly into another major city, it’s a 2-hour drive from Nashville or a 3-hour drive from Atlanta to Huntsville.

-What is the Marshall Space Flight Center?
-What is the U.S. Space & Rocket Center?
+Marshall Space Flight Center vs. the U.S. Space & Rocket Center

 As you’ll soon see, there are a lot of different organizations and acronyms involved with visiting NASA Marshall.
 Here’s a quick breakdown of the definitions: